Psylicium/Wishably/README.md

 $dbname     = "<DATABASE_NAME>";
 ```

-* Open `register.php` and enter your invite code and mail settings (where the registration mail with the password will be sent from):
+* Open `register.php` and enter your custom invite code and mail settings (where the registration mail with the password will be sent from):

 ```php
 $invite_code = "<INVITATION_CODE>";